Current Projects

 Trail Details

-This is a pedestrian only trail that is a minimum 36 inches wide.
-It is flat with no obstacles.
+This trail is flat with no obstacles.
 This trail is approximately 1-mile in length, however the .1-mile section on the east end known as the historic Kelton Ramp which links Rim Trail to Basalt Trail #102 is steep, rocky and does not meet accessibility guidelines.
 All dogs must remain on leash.
-It is accessible via the Oregon Trail Trailhead.
+It is accessible via the Oregon Trail Trailhead to the east, and the Whitman Trailhead to the west.

-The trail is minimum 36 inches wide and flat.
 There are no rocky obstacles along the trail.
-The trail is accessed from the Oregon Trail Trailhead and is a mile long.
+The trail is accessed from the Oregon Trail Trailhead to the east, and the Whitman Trailhead to the west.
 Dogs must remain on-leash.
+The majority of this trail is pedestrian only.

 Table Rock Reserve